Canadian F1 Grand Prix

 Social Conventions: Handshaking predominates as the normal mode of greeting.
 Close friends often exchange kisses on the cheeks, particularly in French-speaking areas.
 Codes of practice for visiting homes are the same as in other Western countries: flowers, chocolates or a bottle of wine are common gifts for hosts, and dress is generally informal and practical according to climate.
 It is common for black tie and other required dress to be indicated on invitations.
 Exclusive clubs and restaurants often require more formal dress.
 Smoking has been banned in most public areas.

-Head of Government: Prime Minister Stephen Harper since 2006.
+Head of Government: Prime Minister Justin Trudeau since 2015.

-Head of State: HM Queen Elizabeth II, represented by Governor General David Johnston since 2010.
+Head of State: HM Queen Elizabeth II since 1952, represented by Governor General David Johnston since 2010.

 Recent History: Long-serving Jean Chrétien stepped down as Prime Minister in late 2003, replaced by Paul Martin.
 It seemed as if restoring relations with the USA was a primary concern of Martin's since the USA had barely concealed their frustrations with their neighbour for the refusal to support the 2003 war against Iraq.